 - Visit fewer places but stay longer at each destination.

-If you have visited Klagenfurt in winter or want to leave a review of the Xmas market, feel free to comment below.
+If you have visited Klagenfurt in winter or want to leave a review of the Klagenfurt Xmas Market, feel free to comment below.
 This helps others interested in visiting and trying to plan their holiday.

 —